What Is Real love?

-#1 You’ll lose whatever addictions you have—to food, alcohol, drugs, sex, and others.
-Real love takes away all forms of addictive act from a person and replaces it with something much lively and fun – real love.
+#1 You’ll lose whatever addictions you have—to food, alcohol, drugs, sex, etc. Real love takes away all forms of addictive behaviours from a person and replaces them with something much lively and fun – real love.

 #2 You won’t get irritated at the many little things that bother you now.

-#3 You’ll discover who you really are, which fewer than 1% of people realize now.
-Real love helps you to know who you really are and your capabilities.
+#3 You’ll discover who you really are which fewer than 1% of people realize now.
+Real love helps you to find who you really are and your capabilities.

 #4 You’ll enjoy a richly fulfilling relationship with your partner, friends and others.
-A real love helps to enjoy a richly fulfilling relationship.
-Happiness comes from this and a sense of great assurance.
+Real love helps you enjoy a richly fulfilling relationship.
+Happiness comes from this coupled with a sense of great assurance.